top of page

 The Demon 1.jpg

 The Demon is a 3-sided relief carving of a man, a woman and the demon that haunts them.
 The male figure was inspired by the random features of a fractured block of limestone.
 Carving the male figure produced additional features that inspired the female form.
 The remaining portion of the block suggested the cause of their unease was a wolf-like demon.
+(2016)

-This limestone figure was inspired by the Greek myth of sirens described by Homer in The Odyssey.
+This limestone figure Siren's Song was inspired by the Greek myth of sirens described by Homer in The Odyssey.
 Sirens were dangerous creatures who lured nearby sailors to shipwreck on the rocky coast of their island by singing enchanting music.
 It was said the siren’s beguiling song could even charm the winds.
+(2022)

 IMG_8414.JPG

-© 2023 by Larry Thibos.
+© 2026 by Larry Thibos.
 Proudly created with Wix.com

 bottom of page